kamranzafar/rest-auth-proxy/README.md

 > curl http://\[server-ip\]:9998/auth/ldap/testuser/testpass<br />
 > curl -d "username=testuser&password=testpass" http://\[server-ip\]:9998/auth/ldap

+#### Performance
+The auth-proxy server can be easily be performance tested using any load testing tool, below is an example on linux using *httperf*.

+> httperf --server 127.0.1.1 --uri /auth/ldap/testuser/testpass --port 9998 --rate 10 --num-conns 500

-*The auth server has been tested against Active Directory and Open LDAP server*
+__The auth server has been tested against Active Directory and Open LDAP server__

 ### Server response
 The server response is in json format, and returns the following on successful authentication
 > {"status":"SUCCESS","lookup":{"cn":"testuser","homeDirectory":"/home/testuser","loginShell":"/bin/bash"}}

+In case of error, the server returns an error response with a HTTP status code of 400, 401 or 500, depending on the error, below is an example of a HTTP 401 (Un-authorized) error:
+> {"status":"ERROR", "errorMessage":"[LDAP: error code 49 - Invalid Credentials]"}

 The auth-proxy server also supports base64 encoded username and password, which can easily be turned on/off by configuring the *ldap.base64* property in the *conf/auth.conf* configuration file.
 If base64 encoding is enabled, the username and password must be encoded before passing to the server.